chasmani/piecewise-regression/paper/paper.md

 # Summary

-Piecewise regression (also known as segmented regression, broken-line regression or breakpoint analysis) fits a linear regression model to data that includes one or more breakpoints where the gradient changes.
+Piecewise regression (also known as segmented regression, broken-line regression, or breakpoint analysis) fits a linear regression model to data that includes one or more breakpoints where the gradient changes.
 The approach here is as described by Muggeo [@muggeo2003estimating], where the breakpoint positions and the straight line models are simultaneously fit using an iterative method.
-This easy to use package includes an automatic comprehensive statistical analysis that gives confidence intervals for all model variables, and hypothesis testing for the existence of breakpoints.
+This easy-to-use package includes an automatic comprehensive statistical analysis that gives confidence intervals for all model variables and hypothesis testing for the existence of breakpoints.

 # Statement of need

 A common problem in many fields is to fit a straight line model to data that includes some change(s) in gradient.
 One approach would be numerical minimisation of the sum of squared errors via a grid search for the breakpoint position(s).
-Muggeo [@muggeo2003estimating] derived an altearnative method to grid search, with the advantages of being more computationally efficient and allowing for more robust statistical analysis.
-There are many R packages that implement this method including the segmented R package written by Muggeo himself [@muggeo2008segmented].
-However, at the time of writing there are not comparable resources in Python.
+Muggeo [@muggeo2003estimating] derived an alternative method to grid search, with the advantages of being more computationally efficient and allowing for more robust statistical analysis.
+Many R packages implement this method including the segmented R package written by Muggeo himself [@muggeo2008segmented].
+However, at the time of writing, there are not comparable resources in Python.

 # Example